13 Best Help Desk Software Platforms of 2023

 - They are still a new tool so there is some room to grow for very advanced features, but they cover a lot of bases.

-Pricing: Their pricing starts between $60 and $250 per month (billed annually) and you need to get in touch with their team, as their pricing model is highly-customized.
+You’ll need to get in touch with their team, as their pricing model is highly-customized.

 As the winner of PC Magazine’s “Best help desk Software” award for the past four years, HappyFox is one of the best help desk software options out there.
 It’s comprehensive and very easy to use.